 Monday - Friday 6:30 a.m. - 9 p.m.

 Multi-day and weekend rentals will be available starting at the end of May.
 Check back for more information.

 - South Campus: McGauvran Student Information Center (SIC)

 - North Campus: Southwick Dining Hall Room 100B

-- Tsongas Center: Booth to Right of Main Stairs.
+- Tsongas Center: Booth in front of Tsongas.

 Bike Stations can be found on the Campus Map.
 You can also view information for check-out stations and suggested routes between campuses by clicking the links below.